 When we are stuck in the belief that the whole world rests on our shoulders, we fail to see them both: the world and our shoulders.
 On the one hand, we are blind to the world’s potential to deal without us.
-On the other, we are unable to focus our regard on our own boundaries, on our shoulders’ ability to really handle it all, or, more likely, on their need for a break.
+On the other, we are unable to focus on our own boundaries.
+We fail to consider whether our shoulders can really handle it all and dismiss our need for a break.

 Boundaries, as it turns out, are what we need: to serve the world.